top of page

 The Royal Galleries Saint-Hubert

-Further along from the mural is the entrance, or perhaps exit, depending how you wish to look at it, of The Royal Galleries Saint-Hubert.
+Our itinerary started at the de Brouckere metro station to the north of the Grand-Place and our first stop was The Royal Galleries Saint-Hubert.
 We only had time to do a little bit of window shopping at these luxury brand stores, but the design of the galleries themselves is well worth checking out.

 The Royal Galleries Saint-Hubert